wawzat/Alarm-Clock-v2/README.md

 ### Normal Time Display
 - **Default Mode:** The numeric display shows the current time in HH:MM format.
 The colon blinks every second.
-- **Brightness:** The display brightness is automatically or manually controlled based on the selected mode.
+- **Brightness:** The display brightness is manually controlled and can optionally be set to be automatically dimmed and then turned off based on time of day.

 ### Setting the Alarm
 1. **Enter Alarm Setting Mode:**